Safe and Stable Neural Network Dynamical Systems for Robot Motion Planning: Simulations and Experimental Results

-The results show that the performance of our approach is competitive with that obtained by ABC-DS, particularly in cases involving highly nonlinear motion shapes \MA{with high rate of change in motion}, and complex obstacle configurations, where it demonstrates superior performance with lower MSEs \MA{as well as DTW.
-Moreover, ABC-DS fails to provide any results when demonstrations are unsafe. } Additionally, we observed that the S$^2$-NNDS algorithm may provide less conservative barrier functions, as illustrated in Fig.~\ref{fig:comp} \MA{and Table~\ref{tab:comparisons-area}}, by the larger safe sets that lie tightly between the demonstrations and obstacles.
+The results show that the performance of our approach is competitive to ABC-DS.
+In cases involving highly nonlinear motion shapes with high rate of change in motion, and complex obstacle configurations, S$^2$-NNDS demonstrates superior performance with lower MSEs as well as DTW.
+Moreover, ABC-DS fails to provide any results when demonstrations are unsafe.
+Additionally, we observed that the S$^2$-NNDS algorithm may provide less conservative barrier functions, as illustrated in Fig.~\ref{fig:comp} and Table~\ref{tab:comparisons-area}, by the larger safe sets that lie tightly between the demonstrations and obstacles.
 However, a certain trade-off between MSE, DTW, and conservatism of the barrier function is reasonable.
 Note that, in general, ABC-DS can only handle semi-algebraic obstacle configurations, whereas our approach is more general and can handle non-semi-algebraic sets.
-For example, one cannot use diamond-like obstacles with ABC-DS, but our approach indeed handles this case well, as demonstrated by the $C$-Shaped motion in Fig. ~\ref{fig:lasa}. \MA{Furthermore, we show a scenario in Fig. ~\ref{fig:sine_new} where \ac{snnds} succeeds and ABC-DS fails due to the fact that any semi-algebraic approximation (e.g. ellipsoid) leads to infeasibility as demonstrations become unsafe.
-Thus, \ac{snnds} is more suitable for complex obstacle configurations in tightly-spaced, cluttered environments.}
+For example, one cannot use diamond-like obstacles with ABC-DS, but our approach indeed handles this case well, as demonstrated by the $C$-Shaped motion in Fig. ~\ref{fig:lasa}.
+We also show a scenario in Fig. ~\ref{fig:sine_new} where \ac{snnds} succeeds and ABC-DS fails due to the fact that any semi-algebraic approximation (e.g. ellipsoid) leads to infeasibility as demonstrations become unsafe.
+Thus, \ac{snnds} is more suitable for complex obstacle configurations in tightly-spaced, cluttered environments.
+However, note that while ABC-DS provides \textit{absolute} guarantees on \textit{global} asymptotic stability, S$^2$-NNDS only provides \textit{statistical} formal guarantees for \textit{local} asymptotic stability (c.f.
+Section~\ref{sec:disc}).